FlashAvatar: High-fidelity Head Avatar with Efficient Gaussian Embedding: Introduction

 Based on these observations, we propose a novel avatar representation named \emph{FlashAvatar}.
 We initialize a mesh-embedded Gaussian field to model the avatar's main appearance and facial expressions and learn extra offset to model non-surface features and small facial dynamics.
 Specifically, we initially attach 3D Gaussians to the mesh surface, which will move along with the mesh.
-In this way, we do not need to learn large deformations caused by expression changes, which is the main learning burden of existing methods~\cite{gafni2021dynamic,zheng2023pointavatar}.
+In this way, we do not need to learn large deformations caused by expression changes.
 However, coarse mesh geometry does not involve non-surface regions like hair or fine facial details like wrinkles.
 Thus, we use an additional offset network to predict the spatial offsets of 3D Gaussians.

 While attaching Gaussians to 3D mesh vertices is a quite straightforward strategy, it is hard to recover complete surface information since the position distribution of vertices is highly uneven.
 Direct sampling on mesh faces has the same problem of unevenness.
 Instead, we conduct a flexible UV sampling and turn to maintain a canonical Gaussian field in the UV space.
 This sampling strategy supports easy density control of Gaussians and generates a much more uniform position distribution (see~\cref{fig:init}), which leads to better reconstruction results.